funksh0n/SimFXRacing/README.md

 Go provides many powerful packages, importantly the `http` package, and is ideal for creating RESTful interfaces that client apps can talk to.

-Go requires no separate web service such as NGINX or Apache, as Go is capable of listening to TCP itself.
+Go requires no separate web service such as NGINX or Apache, as Go is itself capable of listening to TCP.

 ## League Screen
 * Add races